 There are dozens of ways you can promote your business and reach a very targeted audience without spending a fortune.
 Review strategies that work for other businesses, and put them to work for your company.
 Pay particular attention to email marketing.
 It is one of the most cost-effective strategies for getting prospect and customers to remember and buy from you.

 Prioritize and Act

-As you review your business you may see many areas that require change.
+As you review your business, you may see many areas that require change.
 The key to making change happen - and rebuilding your profits - is to list what needs to be done and estimate what effect each change will have on sales and profits.
 Then prioritize the list.
 What are the easiest ways to increase profits the most quickly?
-What should you be doing on a longer term basis to ensure your business continues to grow and prosper?
+What should you be doing on a longer-term basis to ensure your business continues to grow and prosper?
 Revise your business plan based on your answers, then start to work your plan.

-Copyright 2013, Attard Communications, Inc. All rights reserved.
-May not be reprinted or reproduced without written permission.
+© 2017 Attard Communications, Inc. All Rights Reserved.
+May not be reproduced, reprinted or redistributed without written permission from Attard Communications, Inc.